Auto Insurance & Licensing FAQ

 What do I need to get an SGI customer number and a non-driver photo ID card?

-To establish residency, Section A of the Signature/Guarantor Form may be utilized (a second residency document is not necessary in this case).
-However, if you are over the age of 18 and not enrolled in the high school driver’s education, please see the bottom of the Acceptable Documents Chart for a list of acceptable residency.
+For establishing your Saskatchewan residency, you can utilize Section A of the Signature/Guarantor Form (no second residency document needed in this scenario).
+However, if you’re over 18 and not enrolled in high school driver’s education, please review the bottom section of the Acceptable Documents Chart for appropriate residency verification options.

 What do I need to get my Class 7 learner’s licence?

-After passing your basic knowledge exam, the signs exam and the vision test, you’ll need to visit a motor licence issuer to validate your learner’s licence.
-You must show proof of your residency and identity (2 pieces of ID for each).
+After successfully conquering your basic knowledge exam, signs exam, and vision test, you’ll need to visit a motor licence issuer to validate your achievement.
+This crucial step requires proof of both your residency and identity (2 pieces of ID for each).

 I just moved from another province in Canada and am a new Saskatchewan resident; how do I switch to a Saskatchewan driver’s licence and licence plates?